Yen and yuan sign

-The yen and yuan sign (¥) is a currency sign used for the Japanese yen and the Chinese yuan currencies when writing in Latin scripts.
+The yen and yuan sign (¥) is a currency sign used to represent the base units yen (Japanese yen) and the Chinese yuan (renminbi) when writing in the Latin script.
 This character resembles a capital letter Y with a single or double horizontal stroke.
 The symbol is usually placed before the value it represents, for example: ¥50, or JP¥50 and CN¥50 when disambiguation is needed.
-(Note: JP and CN are the ISO 3166-1 alpha-2 codes for Japan and China respectively) When writing in Japanese and Chinese, the Japanese kanji or Chinese character is written following the amount, for example 50円 in Japan, and 50元 or 50圆 in China.
+(Note: JP and CN are the ISO 3166-1 alpha-2 codes for Japan and China respectively) When written in Japanese and Chinese, the Japanese kanji or Chinese character follows the amount, for example 50円 in Japan and 50元 or 50圆 in China.